w3c/wai-website/pages/about/groups/task-forces/wcag2ict/work-statement.md

 ### Phase 2

-The next phase of updates will include the remaining in-scope work listed in the [Scope of Work[(#scope-of-work) section.
+The next phase of updates will include the remaining in-scope work listed in the [Scope of Work](#scope-of-work) section.

 Details of the Phase 2 timeline are found outside of this document in the GitHub WCAG2ICT Wiki.
 See the [schedule and milestones](https://github.com/w3c/wcag2ict/wiki/Schedule-and-milestones) page.